The 9 Best Deadlift Shoes (Arnold Said So!)

 Most lifters (including yours truly!) have a bigger deadlift than any other lift.
-It is the lift you can squeeze the most out of.
+In many cases, its the lift you can squeeze the most out of.

-It is the lift where you’re likely leaving money on the table.
+It’s also the lift where you could be leaving money on the table.

 We’re not going to talk about bracing, breathing, or any other type of form work now.
 Today’s discussion is all about shoes.